Xuberan-Build/luminary-studio/documents/QUICK-START-TESTING.md

 **E. Test User Experience:**
 1. Open: `https://quantumstrategies.online/login`
 2. Log in with your test email
-3. Should see "Quantum Initiation Protocol" in dashboard
+3. Should see "Business Alignment Orientation" in dashboard
 4. Click "Start"
 5. Upload chart images
 6. Go through experience